rajeshwarib22/rajeshwarib22/README.md

 I’m Rajeshwari Bhirud, a Full-Stack Software Engineer and UX/UI enthusiast currently pursuing my Master’s in Information Systems at Pace University (graduating May 2025).
 I’m passionate about building impactful digital experiences and enjoy working with Java, SpringBoot, REST API, ReactJS, SQL, PL/SQL, Firebase, and UX/UI design.

-- 🔭 I’m currently working on a flashcard application with AI integration and a pantry tracking system using Firestore.
+- 🔭 I’m currently working on a flashcard application with AI integration and a pantry tracking system using ReactJS and Firestore.
 - 🌱  I’m learning ReactJs, SpringBoot, Spring REST API, and advanced UX/UI design principles.
 - 👯 I’m looking to collaborate on open-source projects, UX/UI case studies, and full-stack applications.
 - 🤔 I’m looking for help with optimizing performance in Next.js and Firebase queries.